KarlKadji/Financial-Budgeting-Dashboard/README.md

 ### Results
 ![Monthly Trend of Income and Expenses](3_Project/images/skill_demand_all_data_roles.png)

-*Bar Chart visualizing the likelihood of skills requested in the Canadian data job market*
+*BTable visualizing the monthly trend of income, expenses and savings*

 ### Insights

-* **Spending patterns:** In 7 of 12 months, spending was below the monthly average, with peaks in October and November 2024 driven by irregular rent charges, seasonal purchases, and one-time events like music expenses.
+* **Income fluctuations:** Income peaked in July 2024 (33.47% above average) due to insurance reimbursements and a likely bonus or overtime.
+November 2024 also exceeded average income by 24.64%, while months like October and December 2024 fell significantly below average (−16.85% and −16.93%, respectively), indicating financial volatility across the period.

-* **Income fluctuations:** July 2024 saw the highest income, boosted by insurance reimbursements and a 33% salary increase, while early 2025 reflected potential job loss—evidenced by reduced salaries and the onset of Employment Insurance (EI) payments.
+* **Expense patterns and deficits:** October and November 2024 saw the highest spending, driven by major one-time purchases (e.g., clothing, gifts, music-related costs) and inconsistent rent inclusion.
+October, in particular, resulted in a large deficit due to high expenses and one of the lowest monthly incomes, highlighting a misalignment between earnings and outflows.

-* **Savings trends:** Savings aligned with low-expenditure months, especially in July 2024, while October 2024 showed the largest deficit due to high expenses without income growth.
+* **Impact of unemployment:** A drop in income in early 2025, combined with the appearance of Employment Insurance (EI), suggests job loss.
+Although March showed spending restraint, other months during this period did not reflect significant cutbacks, with elevated expenses contributing to sustained deficits despite reduced income.

-* **Impact of unemployment:** Despite reduced income in early 2025, spending remained elevated—leading to deeper deficits, notably due to a major car repair—highlighting a lack of adaptive budgeting during financial disruption.
+* **Savings behavior:** The seven months with below-average spending generally coincided with months where savings were recorded.
+July 2024 saw the largest savings due to both increased income and moderate spending.
+However, October and early 2025 emphasize the financial strain caused when spending fails to adjust in tandem with declining income.